thebkaviya/Ethical-Hacking/README.md

 Please star / fork this repository if it is useful for you, as we intend to count the cases.
 Our aim is to share this for atleast 500 members...

-# *Please not that these tools are for educational perposes ONLY.
+# *Please not that these tools are for educational purposes ONLY.
 Please do NOT use them on others devices without PRIOR CONSENT.
 We are NOT RESPONSIBLE for ANY damage caused.

 # Remote Access Trojans (RAT) - To backdoor systems